Getting started with images for online

 Options for optimising images

-- Image tools within your computers operating system, or other image editing software your department already has are fine.
-The principles in these instructions apply to other software
+- Image tools within your computers operating system such as Microsoft Office Picture Manager, or other image editing software your department already has.
+The principles in these instructions apply to other software.

 Steps to optimise images yourself